5 Steps to More Profitable Projects

 The Estimation Process Review

 After a project comes to a close, your company should compare your project estimates vs. actuals.
 Remember that while estimates should be accurate, having agility and flexibility in estimation models and tools is critical.
 Upfront budget estimates are always needed, no matter how you calculate margins for your company.
-Transparency on estimates (even for fixed fee projects) is crucial for maintaining relationships with customers.
-Letting a customer know why you’re charging them what you are and then completing a project accordingly creates a sense of honesty and reliability.
-This can make a significant difference in negotiation dynamics, efficiency and trust.
+Transparency on estimates (even for fixed fee projects) is crucial for maintaining relationships with clients.
+Letting a client know why you’re charging them what you are and then completing a project accordingly creates a sense of honesty and reliability.
+This can make a significant difference in negotiation dynamics, efficiency, and trust.

 Can you confidently say that you have the optimal capacity of resources to meet your current project demand?
 How about the right capacity to meet project demand in the next three, six, or nine months?
 Understanding your workforce’s skill sets at a detailed level and being able to accurately match them to upcoming projects is vital for effectively running a services business.